- Online Shopping Statistics – Do the Numbers Count?

 10. Call to action button

-CTA’s will help you guide your guests through the purchasing journey and have a direct effect on your conversion rates.
-When attracting the attention of your customers, a very productive CTA can do wonders, piquing their interest and eloquently guiding them through the signup process.
+CTA’s will help you guide your guests through the purchasing journey and directly affect your conversion rates.
+When attracting your customers’ attention, a very productive CTA can do wonders, piquing their interest and eloquently guiding them through the signup process.

 11. Add to cart